cybercongress/cybercongress/drafts/GoL-reules/Game of Links.md

 The `Euler-5` launch and the Game of Links are two integral parts of preparing and testing network before mainnet.

-Challenges:

-- Running stable version of `cyberd`
-- Testing all features of the network
+Goals:

+- Public incentivized testing of `[cyberd](https://github.com/cybercongress/cyberd)` before mainnet
 - Testing all distribution processes before mainnet
-- Loading knowledge graph with links and CIDs
+- Demonstrating search with an experimental knowledge graph filled with useful cyberlinks
-- Involving reliable and professional validators for future mainnet
-- Distributing tokens for early adopters, validators and contributors
-- Funding tokens
+- 5% CYB distribution for professional validators who will participate in pregenesis round in ATOMs
+- 5% CYB distribution for game participants

 > **!
 Important**
 > In Euler-5 testnet we'll use special named **EUL** tokens against liquid **CYB** in mainnet and **GOL** tokens against **THC** government tokens.